videvelop/cloud-learn/hello-worlds-to-aws/003-create-ec2-on-demand-instance/README.md

 ```

 Import the keypair into AWS.

-Note that the public key material is to be uploaded as base64 encoded blob.
+public-key-material is a blob.
+For command line tools, base64 encoding is performed by the cli command itself.

+By default in the AWS CLI version 2, files referenced with the file:// prefix are treated as base64-encoded text.

+Files referenced using the fileb:// prefix are always treated as raw unencoded binary.
+That is why fileb prefix is used here.
 ```
 $ aws ec2 import-key-pair \
     --key-name id_rsa_aws \